KamaL6090/final-project-simple-interest/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing Guide

-Thank you for considering contributing!
+Thanks for your interest in contributing!

-## How to Contribute

-1. Fork the repository
+- Fork the repo
-2. Create a new branch (e.g., `feature-xyz`)
+- Make changes in a new branch
-3. Make your changes
-4. Submit a Pull Request
+- Create a Pull Request

-## Code Style

-- Use meaningful commit messages
-- Follow shell scripting best practices
+We welcome all improvements!